Quantum-inspired Bayesian probability algorithm for nuclear mass predictions: Results and discussion

 For the HFB model, the standard deviation is reduced from $\sigma^{\text{pre}} = 5.250\ \text{MeV}$ to $\sigma^{\text{post}} = 0.324\ \text{MeV}$, corresponding to an improvement rate of 93.8\%.
 In Fig.~\ref{fig1}(c), the residuals of the HFB model before optimization are large and exhibit a clearer pattern.
 In regions near proton and neutron magic numbers, the mass deviations are significantly smaller than those in surrounding areas.
 This is because the HFB model with the SLy4 parameter set is solved under the assumption of spherical symmetry and does not account for deformation effects.
 As a result, the HFB model provides accurate descriptions of doubly magical nuclei, but shows systematic deviations for deformed nuclei.
 Fig.~\ref{fig1}(d) illustrates that the QIBP algorithm identifies correlations in mass residuals and effectively captures deformation effects not included in the HFB model, thereby enabling improved descriptions of nuclear mass.
+It should be noted that the color scales used in Fig.~\ref{fig1}(c) and Fig.~\ref{fig1}(d) differ by one order of magnitude.
+Although some relatively dark regions still appear in Fig.~\ref{fig1}(d) after refinement with the QIBP algorithm, for example in the vicinity of magic numbers, the results remain significantly improved compared with the original predictions of the HFB model.

 The above discussion indicates that, building on the global descriptions provided by theoretical models, the QIBP algorithm can further capture patterns that are not taken into account by these models, thereby achieving effective refinement.
 The performance of the QIBP algorithm originates from its theoretical framework.
-As a QML approach, the PDFs are derived from the Schr\"{o}dinger potential, thereby introducing quantum dynamical corrections.
-These PDFs exhibit strong robustness and are capable of accurately capturing underlying quantum effects from nuclear mass residual data, such as odd-even staggering and deformation.
+As a QML approach, the PDFs are calculated using the Schr\"{o}dinger equation in quantum mechanics, which serves as a more advanced mathematical tool.
+These PDFs exhibit strong robustness and are capable of accurately capturing underlying subtle effects and correlations from nuclear mass residual data, such as odd-even staggering and deformation.
 In addition, the Bayesian framework, together with the weight coefficients, incorporates statistical correlations among neighboring nuclei, all of which contribute to reliable and precise predictions.

 To demonstrate the advantage of the QIBP algorithm over the classical Bayesian approach, Table~\ref{T1} also presents the prediction results of the continuous Bayesian probability (CBP) estimator for nuclear mass \cite{k300b12, CBPRC}.
 The CBP estimator obtains the prior PDFs and the likelihood PDFs of the residuals through kernel density estimation (KDE).
 Then, it employs Bayesian theory to determine the posterior PDF and the expected value of the residuals.
 After optimization with the CBP estimator, the standard deviations of the WS4 and HFB models are reduced to 0.187\ MeV and 0.509\ MeV, respectively.
 This indicates that the predictive capability of the CBP estimator for nuclear masses is weaker than that of the QIBP algorithm.